fleetdm/fleet/handbook/support-process.md

 - Both of these questions provide helpful context on the underlying motivation behind the feature request when it is brought to the Roundup meeting.
 In addition, the community member receives a response and feels heard.

+#### Closing issues

+It is often a good idea to let the original poster (OP) close their issue themselves, since they are usually well equipped to decide whether the issue is resolved.
+In some cases, circling back with the OP can be impractical, and for the sake of speed issues might get closed.

+Keep in mind that this can feel jarring to the OP.
+The effect is worse if issues are closed automatically by a bot (See [balderashy/sails#3423](https://github.com/balderdashy/sails/issues/3423#issuecomment-169751072) and [balderdashy/sails#4057](https://github.com/balderdashy/sails/issues/4057) for examples of this.)

+To provide another way of tracking status without closing issues altogether, consider using the green labels that begin with "+".
+To explore them, type `+` from GitHub's label picker.

 ## Sources